SystemsGenetics/GEMmaker/docs/execution.rst

       --sras  SRA_IDs.txt \
       --max_cpus 120 \

 Notice in the call to nextflow, the profile `my_cluster` has been added along with `singularity`.
 The `--max_cpus` is then used to specify the maximum number of concurrent jobs requested for GEMmaker.
-This must be set to the size of the number of CPUs requested in the submission script.
+This must be set to the ``queueSize`` setting in the ``nextflow.config`` file.

 Intermediate Files